QuickLearner171998/Weighted-RNN-for-News-Text-Classification/README.md

 # Weighted RNN for News Text Classification
 * This repository contains an implementation of https://arxiv.org/ftp/arxiv/papers/1909/1909.13077.pdf
-* The task is to classify news arcticles into one of the 20 categories.
+* The task is to classify news articles into one of the 20 categories.
 Therefore, it is a sentence classification task.

 ## Architecture details
 The following diagram illustrates the architecture of WRNN: